Use this guide to find out how to save money and do finance in Spain in 2023, if you are thinking about becoming an expat, or are living in Spain.

 If you’re still going to be receiving income into your UK bank account, then it is possible for you to continue using your British debit or credit card whilst in Spain.

 This can be quite handy because all you have to do is head to the nearest Cash Machine to get access to Euros.
 But remember, every time you use your UK-based debit or credit card you will be charged a fee.
-To see how much your bank will charge you, check out Money Saving Expert’s list of card charges.
+To see how much your bank will charge you, check out WeSwap’s list of card charges.

 A Good Idea Before You Leave Is To Open An International Bank Account

-An international bank account will enable you to access your money, in whichever currency you need it in, whenever you need it.
-These Euro accounts are provided by offshore divisions of UK high street banks and typically come with the usual perks associated with a normal, British-based current account, such as a debit card and an overdraft facility.
-They’re also great because they allow you to withdraw Euros at local cash machines so that you avoid the high currency conversion charges when using Sterling cards.
+An international bank account will enable you to access your money in whichever currency you need it in.
+These Euro accounts are provided by offshore divisions of UK high street banks.
+They typically come with the usual perks associated with a normal, British-based current account.
+They’re also great because they allow you to withdraw Euros at local cash machines, so avoiding the high currency conversion charges when using Sterling cards.

-With these accounts though, it’s important to remember that you will likely have to pay a monthly or yearly fee to keep the account and its benefits open, however this is something you will have to get used to as the Spanish also charge a yearly or quarterly fee for the privilege of being able to bank with them anyway.
+With these accounts though, it’s important to remember that you will likely have to pay a monthly or yearly fee to keep the account and its benefits open.

 It’s worth noting that some international bank accounts are free if you keep a minimum amount of Sterling or Euros in the account.

-If you apply for an international bank account and are accepted, then you’re going to have the peace of mind which comes from being a customer of an established British bank (usually with access to 24/7 online and telephone banking with English-speaking customer service), and your Euros are exchanged safely, all in one place (albeit at Bank rates, which aren’t too clever)
+If you are accepted, you will have the peace of mind which comes from being a customer of an established British bank.
+This usually comes with access to 24/7 online and telephone banking with English-speaking customer service).

-A European Online Bank Account in Euros – Why Not Try Number 26
+A European Online Bank Account in Euros – Why Not Try N26

-You can only apply for this bank account once you’ve got a permanent address in Spain, but as soon as you have that, you can apply from your smart phone or tablet and the process is incredibly quick and easy.
-Honestly, it takes less than 10 minutes to do and if you apply before midnight you’ll be able to find out whether you’ve been approved or not!
+You can only apply for this bank account once you’ve got a permanent address in Spain.
+You can apply from your smart phone or tablet and the process is incredibly quick and easy.

 After you’ve applied online, be prepared for a video call with an agent who will confirm your identity.
 You’ll need your passport to hand, proof of address and a smartphone with a decent camera.